shamim2883/front-end-pm/readme.txt

 I am very busy with my job.
 In my leisure i code for plugins.
 If you want to help to add comments to the code you are welcome.(only add comments and line space change, no code change. if you want code change you can suggest me).

 = Where to contact for paid support? =
-You can visit [Front End PM](http://frontendpm.blogspot.com/p/contact-us.html) and contact with me for paid support.
+You can visit [Front End PM](https://www.shamimsplugins.com/wordpress/contact-us/) and contact with me for paid support.

 == Screenshots ==

-1. Front End pm.
+1. Responsive
+2. Messagebox.
-2. Button widgets.
+3. Button widgets.
-3. Text widgets.
+4. Text widgets.
-4. Front End Directory.
+5. Front End Directory.
-5. Admin settings page.
+6. Admin settings page.
-6. Front End PM setup instruction.
-7. FEP Contact Form Settings
-8. FEP Contact Form Settings 2
-9. FEP Contact Form

 == Changelog ==

+= 4.1 =

+* This is almost a new plugin.
+If you are updating from any previous version please See screenshots and others changes first.
+* It is highly recommended to update any staging site first.
+* If you have any customized code (or plugin ) for this plugin make sure they are updated first to work with this new version.
+* Use custom post type rather than custom database table for both message and announcement.
+* Use settings API for back-end settings page of this plugin.
+* UI changed.
+* Better hook.
+* Better options for admin.
+* Now you can switch between thereded message view or individual message view.
+* textdomain changed to use wordpress online translation.
+* Now announcement can be published per role basis.
+* Better controling who can send message or reply or use any other options.
+* Embed issue fixed.

 = 3.3 =